latest nhpb_banner 1__compressed2

 Help with Medical Bills

-The program, which is widely available in the area, relies on fund raising efforts and donations from local customers and businesses.
+The program, which is widely available in the area including Virginia Beach and Norfolk among other regions.
+The program relies on fund raising efforts and donations from local customers and businesses.
 All contributions will be tax deductible for those who participate.
 If you can afford to, or want to give back to the less fortunate in the community, please do donate as your contribution will make a difference to someone that is struggling.

 The Hampton Roads Planning District Commission (HRPDC) partnered with most of the regional water companies to create the H20 – Help to Others – Program.
-It has been operating for several years and has helped thousands of families over that period of time.
-Many families ave been able to keep their water service on as a result of the funds from H2O.
-While qualified applicants will only be provided a small amount of financial assistance, it has helped prevent a number of disconnections.
+It generally helps thousands of low-income households per year.
+Applicants will only be provided a small amount of financial assistance.
+Many families have been able to keep their water service on as a result of the funds from H2O.

-The HRPDC Commission is a regional non-profit, government affiliated organization.
-The agency is effective at representing the Hampton Roads area’s 16 local governments and townships as well as charities such as the Salvation Army.
+The HRPDC Commission is a regional non-profit, government affiliated organization and represents the Hampton Roads area’s 16 local governments and townships as well as charities such as the Salvation Army.
 Throughout the course of each and every year, the Hampton Roads Sanitation District (HRSD) and also HRPDC conduct fund raising efforts across the region.

 As indicated, all money raised is used to provide assistance through the program.
 After these fund raising efforts end, a base amount of cash grants is allocated to each locality.
 Anything that is left will be distributed to the companies based on number of water accounts.
 So a water provider with more accounts will receive more funding that can then be provided to its customers.

-Self-sufficiency and conservation is also required.
-Eligible low income clients who are provided a grant for their water expenses must also agree to participate in an educational and conservation program as recommended by The Salvation Army.
+Self-sufficiency and water conservation is also required.
+Eligible low income clients who are provided a grant for their water expenses must also agree to participate in an educational and conservation program as recommended by their local public provider.
 This is even more enforced if there are signs of a water waster, such as extremely high bills or the careless use of this precious natural resource.

-To learn more or to apply, call your local office or water company.
+To learn more or to apply, call your local office or water company as noted above.
 They can also go over any relevant discounts or extension programs in the Hampton Roads service territory.
-Call a provider in order to get current information on the water bill program.
-Or inquire with them into any payment plans.
+Or try the H-2-O program from the Hampton Roads Planning District, which is based at 723 Woodlake Dr, Chesapeake, VA 23320, and number is (757) 420-8300.

 By Jon McNamara